 If your navigation bar is the roadmap to your website, it’s probably best to show everything in there, right?
 That way people are sure to find what they need…

 Actually, not so much.

-Many people take the “more is more” approach to their top (or side) navigation menu—the logic being that if visitors need to find something, at least they’ll be able to find it in the main menu.
+Many people take the “more is more” approach to their website’s navigation menu—the logic being that if visitors need to find something, at least they’ll be able to find it in the main menu.

 The thing is, navigation menus work best when they are short and simple.
 Here are some tips for streamlining your website navigation bar so it’s easy to use and looks good.

 - User experience: A short menu is easier and faster for people to read through—if they have to hunt through lots of options, they are more likely to bounce.

 - Search engine optimization (SEO): A short, clear menu makes it easier for search engines to navigate, understand, and index your site.